Menu

 Visit this page regularly to ensure you are aware of regulatory matters applicable to your organization.
 Often the bulletins and updates posted here will also be shared in DIAC's Regulatory Matters e-comm or Bite-Sized News e-newsletter.

 Opportunities to participate or provide feedback are highlighted in yellow below.
-In some cases, your feedback should go directly to the agency conducting the consultation, while in others, comments may be submitted to DIAC for consolidation with MedTech.
+In some cases, your feedback should go directly to the agency conducting the consultation, while in others, comments may be submitted to DIAC for consolidation with Medtech Canada.

 If you wish to share feedback with DIAC regarding any open consultations with Health Canada, please email us at info@diac.ca.
-Your comments (anonymized to protect any sensitive information) will be shared with the Regulatory Subject Matter Committee (RSMC) and included in DIAC or MedTech's consolidated direct response to consultations.
+Your comments (anonymized to protect any sensitive information) will be shared with the Regulatory Subject Matter Committee (RSMC) and included in DIAC or Medtech Canada's consolidated direct response to consultations.

 This page is for HEALTH CANADA Regulatory Updates and Info only - Please Click Here to visit the General Regulatory Bulletins page